Rupa-Dey/Manual_Testing/README.md

-I want to write a mindmap directory
+I want to write a mindmap directory so that we can easily understand our system. again updated.